 The SDN has improved the networking industry by solving issues related to scalability, flexibility, and control mechanisms that are common in conventional networks.
 A major advantage of SDN compared to traditional networks is its centralized management.
 Traditional networks lack a separate control layer, making network configuration and management difficult.
 The SDN introduces a distinct control layer, simplifying network management and making it more efficient.
 Network management is now more flexible and less reliant on costly hardware and configuration changes.
 This benefits not only network administrators but also potential network intruders.
-The SDN separates the control plane can create a single point of failure if targeted by DoS or Distributed DoS (DDoS) attacks.
+The SDN separates the control and data planes of the network, but the separation of the control plane can create a single point of failure if targeted by DoS or Distributed DoS (DDoS) attacks.
 Consequently, security is a critical concern for the SDN.